 Doctor of Nursing Practice Program

-Preparing practice scholars to become leaders in bringing evidence-based knowledge into clinical practice, improving health care outcomes and strengthening nursing management and education.
+Preparing practice scholars to lead the application of evidence-based knowledge into practice, improve health care outcomes and strengthen health care systems.

 Are you ready to become a key player in today’s complex health care environment?
 Does a scholarly role that translates evidence-based knowledge into practice and care delivery interest you?
-Vanderbilt’s Doctor of Nursing Practice (DNP) program has been built upon our internationally recognized advanced practice nursing programs.
-With a Vanderbilt DNP degree, you will use nursing and other scientific findings to design programs of care delivery that are locally acceptable, economically feasible and have significant impact on health care outcomes.
+Vanderbilt’s Doctor of Nursing Practice (DNP) program is built upon our internationally recognized advanced practice nursing programs.
+With a Vanderbilt DNP degree, you will use nursing and other scientific findings to design programs of care delivery that are innovative, economically feasible and have significant impact on health care outcomes.
+The DNP program offers an innovative, state-of-the-art curriculum that includes two study tracks: Advanced Practice and Executive Leadership.

-We offer three ways to enter the program.
-If you are starting with: Systems Focus Option
+Multiple ways to enter the program are offered.
+If you are starting with:

-- BSN – earning your MSN with a seamless transition into the DNP Program
+- BSN – earn your MSN with a seamless transition into the DNP Program

-- MSN – 4 semesters full-time or 6 semesters part-time
+- MSN in advanced nursing practice – 4 semesters full-time or 6 semesters part-time

 The Vanderbilt School of Nursing DNP experience offers: